timm/kah/src/notes.md

+Ever worry that our AI systems are

+tdd: always leave one bug for tomorrow, so you can swapa in faster

 se is more than coding. personne;, product, process. some langauge features enable things that would be impossible otheriwsea be ahrd. e.g. erlang

 objects